amermmhamad/requirement-analysis/README.md

 - Performance: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
 - Security: Ensure data encryption, secure login, and protect against common vulnerabilities.
 - Scalability: The system should be able to scale horizontally to handle increased traffic.

+# Use Case Diagrams
+Use Case Diagrams are used to visually represent the interaction intended between the user and the system.